FGM/LGBT: From celebration in olden days to punishment – The Sun Nigeria

 She said apart from families that cherish FGM tradition, the practice is now used as punishment for promiscuous women who are caught in either lesbianism or adultery with another man.”

-According to her, in case of same-sex activities, the female offender is subjected to complete cutting of clitoris and labia, so that she will no longer enjoy sex.
-Apart from genital mutilation, there are other fetish rituals, including making the woman parade around the village square naked on three market days.
+According to her, in case of same sex activities, the female offender is subjected to complete cutting of clitoris and labia, so that she will no longer enjoy sex.
+Apart from genital mutilation, there are other fetish rituals, including making the woman to parade round the village square naked on three market days.
 The offender woman is also ostracised and barred from public gathering pending cleansing by the village priest, she said.

 “Lesbianism and adultery are taboo in our society and anyone caught is made to undergo circumcision at adulthood or banished as punishment,” she said.

-In the community, it is believed that such an act brings ancestral curse and bad luck to the offender’s family and the village at large.
-To avert or reduce the curse, the village priest will have to perform some rituals to cleanse the land after the offender has been punished according to the customs, she said.
+In the community, it is believed that such act brings ancestral curse and bad luck to the offender’s family and village at large.
+To avert or reduce the curse, the village priest will have to perform some rituals to cleanse the land after the offender has been punished according to the customs,” she said.

 Mrs. Etuk said women caught in same sex liaison, apart from circumcision and parade at the market square naked, also risk being stoned to death by youths leading masquerades, especially if they refuse to perform the rituals of cleansing the land.